Laying on of Hands

 Second, the guidance and direction of the Holy Spirit should be sought at every stage; with whom to pray, when to pray, how to pray?

-Third, the believer who lays on hands must know how to claim on behalf of his own spirit the continual purfying and protecting power of the blood of Christ.
+Third, the believer who lays on hands must know how to claim the purifying and protecting power of the blood of Christ.

-Fourth, the believer who lays on hands must himself be so empowered by the Holy Spirit that he is able to overcome any kind of evil spiritual influence seeking to work in or through the one upon whom hands are laid.
+Fourth, the believer who lays hands on others must himself be so empowered by the Holy Spirit that he is able to overcome any kind of evil spiritual influence seeking to work in or through the one upon whom hands are laid.

 Read my article on reformation: